This post contains affiliate links. View my Disclosures page for more information.

 It is an at-home variety of the Rx version making it cheaper, it also makes more, and as I’ve used both I can assure you it’s just as effective.

-Let me insert what I hope is an obvious disclaimer: I am a mother, breastfeeding advocate, and veteran lactater (is that a word) going on 36 months of consecutive breastfeeding.
+Let me insert what I hope is an obvious disclaimer: I am a mother, breastfeeding advocate, and veteran lactater (is that a word?) going on 40+ months of consecutive breastfeeding.
 However, I am not your mom, your lactation consultant, or your doctor.
-Therefore, I encourage you to do your own research and talk to your professionals if you have any questions so that I cannot be held accountable if you do it wrong!
+Therefore, I encourage you to do your own research and talk to your professionals if you have any questions!
 I would never recommend something that I haven’t thoroughly researched or done myself, but in any case, it’s important that I remind you to do your own research when it comes to making medical decisions about your body.

 These products are ones I recommend because I’ve used them myself.
 Any purchases made from these links help support this blog, at no additional cost to you.
 View my Disclosures page for more information.